yausername/todo/README.md

 ## Exmaples

       # initialize with a gist (git should be working with ssh)
-      # create a secret gist at https://gist.github.com/
+      # create a secret gist at https://gist.github.com/.
+Below is an example
       todo i git@gist.github.com:13e1eb14f566f48be66d57ecbf99767d.git

       # add todos